rebelsky/sams-assorted-musings-reflections/a-month-of-grinnellians.md

 I think this will be an opportunity to challenge myself as a writer.
 Profiles are not something I regularly write.
 The few I've written were harder than I expected.
+I will also likely have fewer opportunities for "I'm too tired to writing anything long" essays.
+But we'll see.

-My writing schedule may be a little bit off this month, since I do consider it appropriate to check in with a subject [13] before posting what I've written about him, her, zir, or them.
+My writing schedule may also be a little bit off this month, since I do consider it appropriate to check in with a subject [13] before posting what I've written about him, her, zir, or them.
 Of course, I think that applies primarily to living, non-public figures.
 I can probably